EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 table = lapply(files, read_csv, col_types = col_spec) %>% rbindlist()
 ```

 Another optimization may come from the replacement of `read.csv()` with some of the newer and faster analogues of it.
 An example of this is the function `read_csv()` from the package `readr`.
 The function `read_csv()`, however, may be very slow and inefficient if it has to determine the column types of the data very often.
-To overcome this problem we have first invoked the function `readr::spec_csv()` to automatically set up the columns types before running the rest of the code.
+To overcome this problem we have first invoked the function `readr::spec_csv()` to automatically set up the column types before running the rest of the code.

 #### 5. A solution based on the `data.table` package